kotinos/leetcoach/README.md

 ## 🚌 Project Story: A Bus Ride Build

-A significant portion of this project was coded on a bus ride home from New York City.
-It's a testament to what can be built with focus, a laptop, and a long commute!
+This entire project was built on a bus ride home from NYC.
+5 hours of motion sickness later, LeetCoach was born.

 Follow the journey and see behind-the-scenes footage on Instagram: